 The PACE study concluded that “cognitive behavioral therapy and graded exercise” was the cure.
 If you hear those words, know that your doctor is basing their treatment on old, flawed research.
-Unfortunately the Mayo clinic took a long time to come around and has only halfheartedly, recently dropped the PACE study recommendations (unlike Harvard, Stanford, Columbia, the CDC, NIH, etc. who have been actively pursuing the biological causes for several years now) .
-More on this an links to research on the PACE study in the Treatments section.
+Unfortunately the Mayo clinic took a long time to come around and has only halfheartedly, recently dropped the PACE study recommendations (unlike Harvard, Stanford, Columbia, the CDC, NIH, etc. who have been actively pursuing the biological causes for years now) .
+More on this and links to research on the PACE study in the Treatments section.

 FINDING A DOCTOR

 The best clinics I know of are Stanford (CA), Dr. Nancy Klimas (FL), and Dr Susan Levine (NYC).

 Doctors in the Western United States who see patients with mitochondrial diseases database pdf is linked at the bottom of the page.